 Throwing out any obvious outliers, I arrived at my results:

-I gave Puffs Basic a 4 out of 5, as it stood up until the very last of four blasts and showed no distress in other parts of the tissue.
-It tied with Green Forest and lost out to three lotion tissues, Puffs Ultra Soft & Strong, Kleenex Thick & Absorbent, and Kleenex Cool Touch.
+I gave Puffs a 4 out of 5, as it stood up until the very last of four blasts and showed no distress in other parts of the tissue.
+It tied with Green Forest and lost out to three lotion tissues, Puffs Ultra Soft & Strong, Kleenex Trusted Care (formerly Thick & Absorbent), and Kleenex Cool Touch.

-As mentioned, Consumer Reports gave Puffs Basic a recommended mark and ranked it fifth overall in its facial tissues ratings, with a very good in strength and an outstanding in softness.
-Consumer Reports’ ratings page claims its overall scores are “based on strength and softness,” despite Puffs Basic receiving higher marks on those criteria than two tissues ranked above it on the overall chart.
-In any case, Basic is up there, despite not having lotion or markup-boosting features.
+As mentioned, Consumer Reports gave Puffs a recommended mark and ranked it fifth overall in its facial tissues ratings, with a very good in strength and an outstanding in softness.
+Consumer Reports’ ratings page claims its overall scores are “based on strength and softness,” despite Puffs receiving higher marks on those criteria than two tissues ranked above it on the overall chart.
+In any case, our pick is up there, despite not having lotion or markup-boosting features.

 I also have qualms with the Puffs box’s reach-in opening, which seems to encourage people suffused with germs to touch the sides of stacked tissues.
 However, there are two other box styles to choose from if this grosses you out.

 The two-ply Puffs Ultra Soft & Strong won our mechanical tests with the universal testing machine, withstanding the most pressure from the very slow-pressing rod.
-It also fared third best in our informal wet blow-apart test, behind Kleenex Cool Touch and Kleenex Thick & Absorbent.
+It also fared third best in our informal wet blow-apart test, behind Kleenex Cool Touch and Kleenex Trusted Care.
 In my hands, it does feel quite strong and resistant to tears.

 I prefer the family box style of Puffs Ultra Soft & Strong, with a punch-out dispensing slot that’s just wide enough for a finger to grasp a top tissue.
 It should keep germ-ridden hands away from the remaining tissues.
 There’s not a lot of variation in tissue box design, but this one is nice (if you can get it—I’ve seen standard oval-cut boxes of this brand).
 The standard “cube” also has a smartly rounded end to its dispensing slit, which seems to hold tissues up and out a bit better than the usual straight cut.